catllian/cse15l-lab-reports/labreport4.md

 Type: `<up><up><up><enter>`

 (To clarify, the command that was entered was `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`).
 * This uses the up key to go through the history of commands to find the run command used in Step 6.
-The command is executed and this runs the ListExamplesTests.java file.
+The command is executed and this runs ListExamplesTests.
 As seen in the screenshot, the tests were successful, meaning the bug was fixed.
 ## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)
 Type: `git add ListExamples.java <enter>`, then `git commit -m "ListExamples.java updated" <enter>`
 * The first command tracks the changes to the ListExamples.java, and the next one makes a commit with given message.